algomachines/CGI/BIN/README.md

 Windows x64 program which compiles source code to generate protected byte code which will be sent to the client.

 This component must be placed in the Generated directory, see above.

+Source code for this .exe is not provided.

 ## Backup directory